Testicles as food: Canada

-Known as 'prairie oysters' in Canada, they are normally served deep-fried and breaded, with a demi-glace.
+Known as prairie oysters in Canada, they are normally served deep-fried and breaded, with a demi-glace.

 The dish is especially popular in parts of Canada where cattle ranching is prevalent, and castration of young male animals is common.

+France

+Sheep and beef testicles are part of French cuisine.
+They can be grilled and served à la meunière (with butter, lemon and parsley) and sometimes with white wine and garlic.
+They are also commonly served breaded and fried.